istana/libnss-maria/README.md

 - cmake build setup - DONE
 - configuration - DONE
-- prepared statements (it's so hard) - WIP
+- ~prepared statements (it's so hard) - STRETCH GOAL~
+- string with real_escape - WIP
-- more examples - NOT STARTED
+- more examples - DONE
 - log errors to syslog - DONE
 - optimize via macros - NOT STARTED
-- remove printf() and debugs && try it with valgrind - NOT STARTED
+- try it with valgrind - NOT STARTED

 ## Author + License

-Written by Ivan Stana, 2015-2019.
+Written by Ivan Stana, 2015-2020.
 Released under GNU GPL v3 and later.

-Copyright (C) 2015-2019  Ivan Stana
+Copyright (C) 2015-2020  Ivan Stana

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by